 Notifications include activity updates too, but only for specific user activity.
 You can, however, keep track of project milestones in the Overview view and of task updates in their respective cards.

-Native time tracking is also available for paid plan users via the built-in timer.
-Similar to ClickUp, you can also set Goals in Asana to keep your team focused.
+Native time tracking is available for paid plan users only via the built-in timer.
+Similarly to ClickUp, you can also set Goals in Asana to keep your team focused.

 Another way to track progress is via Portfolios.
 Once you group projects in portfolios, you can check task progress (% of completed tasks) at a glance.

 Both apps allow you to track your progress in many (rather similar) ways.
-Still, ClickUp has time tracking on all plans and a project activity log, so it wins a point in this round.
+Still, if you’re mainly interested in the free plan, then ClickUp is the clear winner as it offers time tracking and the project activity log to free users.

 💡 Plaky Pro Tip